Target your competitors

 Their followers?
 More like your future followers.

 News flash: Facebook and Instagram have some of the best targeting options out there for advertisers.
-In fact, the platform gives businesses the ability to target over 1.5 billion people!
+Facebook alone has nearly 3 billion monthly active users, and Instagram has over 2 billion monthly active users!
 But, with such a large audience available, there are many ways that your targeting can go wildly wrong if you don’t create airtight targeting tactics to boost your social media advertising efforts.

 Targeting the wrong audience groups can blow out the cost of your campaigns to eye-watering proportions.
 And, when this happens, you’ll probably waste a lot of time fiddling around trying to fix your mistakes rather than making money from your ads.
 Instead of allowing that to happen, it’s far easier to take the time to set up your targeting the right way, to begin with.